Skip to content

 5. Mixing: Combine plaster with other materials

 Each technique produces unique textures.
 Artists often combine methods for complex effects.
-Experimenting is key to discovering new textures.
+Experimenting is key to discovering new textures and effects.

 Tools like combs, sponges, and brushes can create different patterns.
 Natural objects like leaves or shells make interesting imprints.
 The possibilities are endless with plaster textures.